kaleidawave/kaleidawave.github.io/src/posts/web-terminology.md

 ### Server side rendering (SSR) {#ssr}

 A process which produces a string/text buffer of the HTML format by a server (a machine that is not the client).
-Note that this can be stored in buffers on a server as a cache or can be saved to *files* as a static site generation.
+Note that this can be stored in buffers on a server as a cache or can be saved to *files* as static site generation.

 ### Client side rendering (CSR) {#csr}